-Analysis of the feedback received on the DP IASB March - July 2019 • The IASB discussed the feedback received from stakeholders on the Discussion Paper Financial Instruments with Characteristics of Equity.
-Project Direction IASB September 2019 and December 2020 • The IASB discussed the direction of the project and tentatively decided on an approach that addresses practice issues by clarifying some principles in IAS 32. • The IASB discussed whether it should move the FICE project from the research programme to the standard-setting programme and decided to add the FICE project to its standard-setting programme.
+Analysis of the feedback received on the DP IASB March - July 2019 The IASB discussed the feedback received from stakeholders on the Discussion Paper Financial Instruments with Characteristics of Equity.
+Project Direction IASB September 2019 and December 2020 The IASB discussed the direction of the project and tentatively decided on an approach that addresses practice issues by clarifying some principles in IAS 32.
+The IASB discussed whether it should move the FICE project from the research programme to the standard-setting programme and decided to add the FICE project to its standard-setting programme.
 It also decided to continue using the expertise of advisory bodies instead of establishing a dedicated consultative group for the project.
 Project Plan IASB October 2019 The IASB discussed the project plan for the FICE project, including a list of practice issues that could be addressed as part of the project.
 No decisions were taken.

 Classification: financial instruments settled in own equity instruments: fixed for fixed IASB December 2019 - April 2020 The IASB explored potential clarifications to the underlying principle for classifying derivatives on own equity and tentatively decided that for a derivative on own equity to meet the fixed-for-fixed condition in IAS 32, the number of functional currency units to be exchanged with each underlying equity instrument must be fixed or only vary with allowable preservation adjustments or allowable passage of time adjustments.
-In addition, the IASB tentatively decided to classify as equity a contract that can be settled by exchanging a fixed number of non- derivative own equity instruments with a fixed number of another type of non-derivative own equity instruments.
+In addition, the IASB tentatively decided to classify as equity a contract that can be settled by exchanging a fixed number of non-derivative own equity instruments with a fixed number of another type of non-derivative own equity instruments.
 The IASB also tentatively decided to provide guidance on the meaning of adjustments arising from preservation and passage of time. an entity would be required to classify derivatives on own equity as equity instruments if preservation adjustments require the entity to preserve the relative economic interests of future shareholders to an equal or a lesser extent than those of the existing shareholders an entity would be required to classify derivatives on own equity as equity instruments if passage of time adjustments are pre-determined, vary only with the passage of time and fix the number of functional currency units per underlying equity instrument in terms of a present value.
-More details in agenda paper 07-02.
 Disclosures IASB March 2019 - May 2021 The IASB discussed potential refinements to the disclosures proposed in the DP FICE.
 For that purpose the IASB considered the feedback from stakeholders on its proposals included in the ED, the feedback received in additional outreaches activities focused on disclosures and the IASB's staff research on regulatory disclosures provided by banks and insurers.
-These potential refinements were focused on disclosures on: Priority on liquidation Potential dilution - Terms and conditions More details in agenda paper 07-02.
-Classification: Financial instruments with contingent settlement provisions IASB November 2021 - February 2022 The IASB discussed the accounting for financial instruments that contain contingent settlement provisions, including: classification and measurement of financial instruments with Contingent settlement provisions, including compound financial instruments (December 2021);

-o recognition of discretionary dividends (December 2021); the meaning of 'liquidation' and 'non-genuine' (December 2021); shareholder discretion (February 2021).
-More details can be found in agenda paper 07-02 Classification: the effects of laws on contractual terms The IASB discussed to what extent, an entity should be required to treat a legal requirement or a term that is required by law as part of the contractual terms.
-IASB September 2021 - December 2021 More details can be found in agenda paper 07-02 Reclassification: IASB March 2021 The IASB explored what clarifications could potentially be made to IAS 32 on reclassification between financial liability and equity instruments To be discussed in a future session.
+These potential refinements were focused on disclosures on: Priority on liquidation Potential dilution Terms and conditions Classification: Financial instruments with contingent settlement provisions IASB November 2021 - February 2022 The IASB discussed the accounting for financial instruments that contain contingent settlement provisions, including: classification and measurement of financial instruments with Contingent settlement provisions, including compound financial instruments (December 2021); recognition of discretionary dividends (December 2021); the meaning of 'liquidation' and 'non-genuine' (December 2021); shareholder discretion (February 2022).
+More details can be found in agenda paper 05-02 Classification: the effects of laws on contractual terms The IASB discussed to what extent, an entity should be required to treat a legal requirement or a term that is required by law as part of the contractual terms.